 Tablets are a wave of the future

-Tablets are a wave of the future - Tablets are no longer a fad that can be ignored by CIO's.
 Tablets are at the same place that PCs were when they were first introduced.
 CIOs who ignored that trend lost and the same will happen to CIOs who ignore the tablet trend.

 Today 41 percent of today's mobile workforce is equipped with a tablet, and by year's end, that figure could reach 75 percent, according to survey results.
 Employees aren't just using their slick portable machines to play games; 87 percent of workers with tablets say they use the machines for actual job purposes.
-To verify that, just go to any airline travel club and see the number of business travellers who are use tablets in lieu of PCs.
+To verify that, just go to any airline travel club and see the number of business travelers who are use tablets in lieu of PCs.

 This trend leaves CIOs and IT departments with two choices: They can stick their heads in the sand and ignore tablets, thus risking security breaches, employee ire, and lost opportunities, or they can accept this next wave of mobile computing and adapt policies and practices accordingly.